kundajelab/atac_dnase_pipelines/bds/README.md

 ## BigDataScript

 Take a look at <a href="./README_BDS.md">./README_BDS.md</a> for installation, configuration and tips (logging/debugging and reporting) for BigDataScript.
+IMPORTANT!
+BDS pipelines will not work if you don't have properly installed bds and its config (bds.config) on the system.

 There are three bioinformatics pipelines available on this repository.

 1) <a href="./atac/">ATAC-seq</a>
 2) <a href="./tf_chipseq/">TF ChIP-seq</a>
 3) <a href="./hist_chipseq/">Histone ChIP-seq</a>

 ### Baseline pipeline (pipeline.bds)